archml4iot/ArchML4IoT-models/README.md

 This folder contains all statechart models generated from the architecture models.

 It also includes manually created statechart models that are used for evaluation and comparison against the generated results.

+### `Figures`
+This folder contains figures in the paper.
+In case the figures are not clear enough for the reader.

 ## Purpose